Austin Art Yard Tour 2012: The List

 27070_391672680745_291632700745_4832644_3375722_n

-black & white: 4605 philco drive invited
+black & white: 4605 philco drive stop in

 Clinton Hofmeister, who's involved with an art program for teens at the Dougherty Art Center, has populated his front yard with large, abstract, Picasso-esque sculptures made out of cardboard.

-IMG_6741yellowball: 2212 alta vista invited
+IMG_6741yellowball: 2212 alta vista drive by

 YellowBall says it all: A collection of spherical objects in the hue of Big Bird.